awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

 1. Open the App Mesh console first\-run wizard at [https://console\.aws\.amazon\.com/appmesh/get\-started](https://console.aws.amazon.com/appmesh/get-started)\.

-1. For **Mesh name**, choose a name for your service mesh\.
+1. For **Mesh name**, specify a name for your service mesh\.

 1. For **Virtual service name**, choose a name for your virtual service\.
-We recommend that you use the service discovery name of the real service that you're targeting \(such as `my-service.default.svc.cluster.local`\)\.
+We recommend that you use the service discovery name of the real service that you're targeting \(such as `service-a.default.svc.cluster.local`\)\.
 The name that you specify must resolve to a non\-loopback IP address\.

 1. Choose **Next** to proceed\.